 Blessed with in-your-face natural beauty and a fascinating culture it’s easy to see why the city of Cape Town tops travel lists the world over.
 For a wonderful 2 week South Africa itinerary click here.

-A summer holiday is obvious but did you know visiting Cape Town during the ‘off season’ winter (end May to August) is just as enjoyable and also a lot cheaper.
-Yip, during those lean months hotels pretty much slash their prices in half making the Mother City a fantastic value destination.
+A summer holiday is obvious but did you know the best time to visit Cape Town is during the ‘off season’ winter (end May to August), it’s just as enjoyable and also a lot cheaper.
+Yip, during those lean months’ hotels pretty much slash their prices in half making the Mother City a fantastic value destination.

 You can’t go to Cape Town and not go up Table Mountain.
-Not only does it dominate the city’s skyline it steals the show of our top things to do.
+Not only does it dominate the city’s skyline it steals the show of best places to visit in Cape Town.
 Take the five minute revolving cableway ride 1,089m to the summit for spectacular aerial views of the Mother City.
 Make sure to look out for the camera-loving dassies (rock hyrax), tiny cousins of the elephant, and if in need of an energy boost after a walk across the mountain top, try a slice of the cafe’s cheesecake, divine.

 Table Mountain is a ‘New7 Wonders Of Nature’.
 Take note: The cableway closes for annual maintenance for two weeks between July to August.